SAP-archive/InfraBox-examples/README.md

 For more details on how to run jobs see the *infraboxcli* [documentation](https://infrabox.freshdesk.com/support/solutions/articles/23000003378-run-jobs-locally).

 ## Upload jobs
-If you want to quickly offload work from your local machine to the *infrabox* infrastructure you can use
+If you want to quickly offload work from your local machine to the *InfraBox* infrastructure you can use

 ```bash
 $ infrabox push